Imanolasolo/LEAFLET_tutorial-_with_HTML_CSS_JAVASCRIPT_Framework/Step_1.md

 5.- We close the HTML code with `</html>` tag

 This is the basic explanation about how a n HTML page works.
-In next steps we will cover te most advanced aspects.
+In next steps we will cover the most advanced aspects.